ruddles/ruddles.github.io/_posts/2021-02-15-Go-test-results-azure.md

 # Test Results

-Aure build pipline report support a few test result formats, incluing the popular junit.
+Aure build pipline reports support a few test result formats, incluing junit.
 Thankfully there's a tool to convert Go test results into junit reports: [go-junit-report](https://github.com/jstemmer/go-junit-report).

-It's usage is simple, install with `go get` then pipe the results of `go test -v` into the tool, then pipe the results out into a file.
+Its usage is simple, install with `go get` then pipe the results of `go test -v` into the tool, and finally pipe the results out into a file.
 This file can then be used by the PublishTestResults step in the Azure pipeline.

 # Code Coverage

 `go test` can create a coverage report using the `-coverprofile` flag.
 However, once again this isn't a file format supported by Azure.
 The good news is that the Cobertura format is supported, and there's a tool to convert the file: [gocover-cobertura](https://github.com/t-yuki/gocover-cobertura).

-As always you install the tools (plus it's dependency) using `go get`, run your tests with the `-coverprofile=coverage.txt` flag, and finally pipe the coverage.txt file into the `gocover-cobertura` tool.
+As always you install the tool (plus it's dependency) using `go get`, run your tests with the `-coverprofile=coverage.txt` flag, and finally pipe the coverage.txt file into the `gocover-cobertura` tool.

-On thing to note is that - for reasons I've yet to dig in to - when you update the coverage results you'll have to set the `pathToSources` property otherwise the coverage report won't show the highlighted file contents in the report.
+On thing to note is that - for reasons I've yet to dig in to - when you publish the coverage results you'll have to set the `pathToSources` property otherwise the coverage report won't show the highlighted file contents in the report.

 # Complete YAML steps